datacite/homepage/source/member-meeting-2022.html.md

 <hr>

-#### How do open PID services work together?
+#### How do open infrastructures work together?

-Providers of persistent identifier (PID) services collaborate to enable seamless scholarly communication.
+Providers of open infrastructures collaborate to enable seamless scholarly communication.
 But what are they actually doing to realize this?
-How do PID service providers integrate other PIDs into their services?
-This open community session gives each PID service provider the opportunity to let us see scholarly communication through their eyes.
-Throughout the session you will be able to ask the PID service providers anything about their services.
+How do open infrastructures integrate metadata of other providers into their services?
+This open community session gives open infrastructures the opportunity to let us see scholarly communication through their eyes.
+Throughout the session you will be able to ask the panelists anything about their services.

 Speakers: TBA